Tuco-Code/FOMAR-FIB/README.md

 # FOMAR-FIB
-Ongoing projects from the "Physics of Realistic Modelling and Animation" lectures from FIB, UPC.
+~~Ongoing~~ Projects from the "Physics of Realistic Modelling and Animation" lectures from FIB, UPC.